rolling-scopes-school/tasks/stage1/tasks/pair-em-up/README.md

 ## Game objective 🎯

-**Pair 'em Up** is a strategic number-matching puzzle game where players must clear a 9×5 grid by finding and removing valid pairs of numbers.
+**Pair 'em Up** is a strategic number-matching puzzle game where players must clear a grid by finding and removing valid pairs of numbers.
 The goal is to score points by strategically matching number pairs while managing limited assist tools and resources.
 Players win by reaching or exceeding the target score of 100 points before running out of valid moves and available assists.

 The game offers three distinct modes:

-- **Classic mode**: Sequential numbers from 1-9 and 11-19 (excluding 10) arranged in order
+- **Classic mode**: Sequential numbers from 1-19 (excluding 0) arranged in order
-- **Random mode**: Numbers from 1-9 and 11-19 (excluding 10) placed in random order
+- **Random mode**: Numbers from 1-19 (excluding 0) placed in random order
 - **Chaotic mode**: Exactly 27 random numbers using only digits 1-9

 ## Game rules 📋